-The Scales of Eden (608 pages, $35) is the true story of the betrayal at the center of a fictional account of the unique, inspiring scientific community that emerged overnight in the upper Ottawa Valley during the mid-1940s.
+The Scales of Eden (608 pages, $35) by Wayne Campbell, is the true story of the betrayal at the center of a fictional account of the unique, inspiring scientific community that emerged overnight in the upper Ottawa Valley during the mid-1940s.

 Wade and his friends from the far reaches of Canada and the world discover an exciting life that combines disciplined scholarship and sports with adventure in the wild green forests of the upper Ottawa Valley.
 This virtual academy is made possible by the mentoring of the highly educated young men and women who are shaping the newly anointed engine of limitless power, atomic energy.

 But not all of their mentors are motivated by altruism.
 Within this Eden of promise and unbounded possibility the boys are being stalked by a predator masked as one of their own.

 When Wade and his friend Ferg muster the courage to expose this serpent in paradise, they find their troubles are just beginning.